glapa-grossklag/vec/README.md

 To resize a vector, there is `vec_int_resize()`.
 If the new size is greater than the current size, each new slot is filled with `x`.
-If the new size if less than the current size, the vector is truncated.
+If the new size if less than the current size, the vector is truncated and `x` is not used.

 ```c
 void vec_int_resize(vec_int_t *, size_t, int x);
 ```

 To clear everything in a vector, there is `vec_int_clear()`.
+This is done in constant time.

 ```c
 void vec_int_clear(vec_int_t *);